-Professionals from the American Institute of Architects, Eastern Oklahoma Chapter, can help property owners assess rehabilitation options on a pro bono or reduced fee basis.
-Ask TPC staff for more information on these services.
+Professionals from the Eastern Oklahoma Chapter of the American Institute of Architects can help property owners assess rehabilitation options on a pro bono or reduced fee basis.
+Ask TPC Staff for more information about these services.

-SECTION G - GUIDELINES FOR LANDSCAPE FEATURES, PAVING AND SIGNAGE
+SECTION G - GUIDELINES FOR LANDSCAPE FEATURES, PAVING, AND SIGNAGE